 Messages like, Order before 3:00 pm, and get it tomorrow, can go a long way toward encouraging shoppers to convert.

-And if you’ve got a free shipping offer, you can add a special icon to your product page to make sure shoppers don’t miss it when they’re browsing.
-Install this free app to set up a free shipping icon for your Ecwid store.
+And if you’ve got a free shipping offer, you can add a ribbon to your product page to make sure shoppers don’t miss it when they’re browsing.

 10. Add live chat to your store

 Does live chat increase conversion rates?
 Yes, and experts agree.

 Shoppers ask an avalanche of questions about products, shipping, payment, and more.
 The easier you are to contact, and the faster you can respond, the more trustworthy you’ll appear as a seller.
 And that trust can have a direct impact on a shopper’s decision to purchase.

 Add live chat to your website to let customers message you right from your product pages and get answers in